 since you are zealous for spiritual gifts,

 Note that the word “gifts” is italicized.
 That means there is no equivalent Greek word for the term.
 The Corinthians had a zeal for the “spiritual” or manifestation of the Spirit.
-The Corinthian church had a passion to manifest their spiritual gifts, but sometimes they wanted to use their gifts for their own sake rather than for others.
+The Corinthian church had a passion for manifesting their spiritual gifts, but sometimes they wanted to use their gifts for their own sake rather than for others.
 Personal satisfaction is not the purpose of gifts; God designed gifts to bless others.

 let it be for the edification of the church that you seek to excel.